 I hope you back up your Mac regularly and have an effective backup strategy.
 Apple recommends that you back up your computer before all major macOS upgrades, just in case.
 It’s good to have a Time Machine backup of your data, and Apple can use that if necessary when performing the upgrade.
-You may also like to use the advanced features of an app like Acronis True Image for Mac, and also clone your entire drive using Carbon Copy Cloner.
-To learn about the range software options check our Best Backup Software for Mac review.
+You may also like to use the advanced features of an app like Acronis True Image, and also clone your entire drive using Carbon Copy Cloner.
+To learn about the range software options check our best Mac backup software review.

 6. Do I Have Enough Time Right Now?

 Upgrading your operating system is time-consuming, and complications may arise.
 Performing a hard drive cleanup and backup will add even more time to the procedure.
 So make sure you have at least a few hours to spare and are free from distractions.
 Trying to squeeze it into a busy day at work isn’t the best idea.
 Doing it on the weekend will maximize your time and minimize your distractions.

 Installing macOS Catalina Beta 2 was quite a smooth process for me.
 I’ll briefly explain my experience, then go through some issues that I and others had, along with how to fix them.
 You’re unlikely to encounter all these issues, so feel free to navigate through the Table of Contents to learn how to fix your own issues.

 I hope your experience is as straightforward as mine!
 First, to install the public beta I had to join the Apple Beta Software Program and download the macOS Publish Beta Access Utility.